liuxuhelloworld/liuxuhelloworld.github.io/_posts/2022-10-10-java-performance-garbage-collection.md

 The best way to see the effect that GC has on the performance of an application is to become familiar with the GC log, which is a record of every GC operation during the program's execution.

+The key information needed to tune an individual collector is the data from the GC log when that collector is enabled.

 ## GC logging in JDK 8

 >